Effie: Just Quietly

-Effie: Just Quietly was a satirical television series that screened on Australia's Special Broadcasting Service in 2001.
+Effie: Just Quietly was a satirical television series that aired on Australia's Special Broadcasting Service in 2001.

-It featured the iconoclastic Effie, played by Mary Coustas.
-Effie is a suburban Greek Australian hair goddess, who naively interrogates the inherent and often ludicrous contradictions in Australians' everyday attitudes and prejudices.
+It featured the titular Effie, played by Mary Coustas.
+Effie is a suburban Greek Australian hair goddess, who navigates Australians' everyday attitudes and prejudices.

 The series contains six half-hour episodes.
 It was produced by Robyn Kershaw and directed by Warren Coleman and Shawn Seet.